Newfoundland Breed Summary

 Sweet, Affectionate, Intelligent, and Gentle

-Though large in size, these guys are just gentle giants at heart and are well-known for their sweet, gentle and kind natures.
-Because of this, they make excellent pet choices for families as they get along so well with children!
+Though large in size, these guys are just gentle giants at heart and are well-known for their sweet, gentle and kind nature.
+Because of this, they make an excellent choice for families as they get along so well with children!

-Because they were originally bred to work outdoors, they have really full, thick and dense coats to help keep them warm and shelter them from the harsh environments around the.
-However nowadays, they much prefer sleeping by the fire and so long as they have a large garden to run around in, they are very happy doggies.
+As they were originally bred to work outdoors, they have really full, thick and dense coats to help keep them warm and shelter them from the harsh environment.
+Nowadays, they much prefer sleeping by the fire and so long as they have a large garden to run around in, they are very happy.

 |Kennel Club Group||Working|